The AIP – One thing at a time.

-I’ve been following an Autoimmune Protocol (AIP) way of life for 5 years, now.
+I’ve been following an Autoimmune Protocol (AIP) way of life for a few years, now.
 You could say that the AIP framework has become central to how I navigate my world.
 It informs my personal diet and lifestyle choices.
-It’s central to my coaching practice.
+It’s central to my mentoring and coaching practice.

-This AIP caper is not a static process, though.
+The thing is, this AIP caper is not a static exercise.
 It is one that is continually evolving in a very personal way.

-In an effort to better understand how others approach their personal AIP experience, on a bit of a whim, I recently asked the following question on my Joanna Frankham Coaching Facebook page:
+In an effort to better understand how fellow AIPers approach their personal experience with the protocol, on a bit of a whim, I asked the following question on my coaching Facebook page:

-My coaching practice is all about breaking a health framework (like AIP) down into bite-sized, manageable pieces; to enable you to make good choices and then to embed these into your everyday life; to crowd OUT the stuff that doesn’t serve you.
+My mentoring and coaching practice is all about breaking a health framework like the AIP down into bite-sized, manageable pieces, to enable you to make good choices and then to embed these into your everyday life; to crowd OUT the stuff that doesn’t serve you.

-So, the ONE most important thing was a very intentional request.
+So, ASKING ABOUT the ONE most important thing was a very intentional request.

-(It’s just that I suspect that, for most, the answer is a moving target that evolves over time, just like the protocol does.)
+(I should note that I suspected that, for most, the answer would be a moving target and one that evolved over time, just as the protocol does.)

 Since I received such diverse responses for the SINGLE most important thing, I thought you may be interested, too.
-And, just maybe, they may serve to show you that this healing caper is different for each of us.
+And, just maybe, the diversity in responses may serve to illustrate just how this healing caper is different for each of us.

-And, in a similar vein from another respondent – “No sweat, no panic, I can do this.”
+As one respondent wrote, “No sweat, no panic, I can do this.” (<– I love this!)

-Mindset IS certainly a biggie when it comes to AIP, especially as you are starting out on the elimination diet phase of the protocol.
+Mindset is certainly a biggie when it comes to the AIP, especially as you are starting out on the elimination diet phase of your protocol.
 It can be a significant paradigm shift (both mentally and physically).
 Giving up all those food groups and familiarising yourself with what exactly is ‘in’ and what is ‘out’ – grains and gluten, dairy, nuts and seeds, nightshades (what’s a nightshade, again?), alcohol, and eggs… You have to be dedicated!

 Some resources to help get you in the right frame of mind:

-The term ‘self-care’ means just what it says: looking after yourself and treating yourself as person who deserves care; as you would treat someone you love.
+The term ‘self-care’ means just what it says: looking after yourself and treating yourself as a person who deserves care, as you would treat someone you love.

 Some resources to help you with self-care: